How to Move With a Toddler Easily

 - Let them know what to expect on the day of the move without overwhelming them with too much detail.

-- Slow down and watch for your child’s nonverbal cues so that they know you are really listening to them.
+- Slow down and watch for your child’s nonverbal cues so that they know you’re really listening to them.

-- Talk normally and in full sentences to them without using baby talk.
+- Talk normally and in full sentences without using baby talk.
 Slow your speech down and give them time to fully comprehend what you’re telling them.

-- Offer your toddler real choices to make them feel like they are not helpless.
+- Offer your toddler real choices to make them feel like they’re not helpless.
 Do they want to carry a special toy with them?
 Do they want to pick out their own outfit for moving day?
-Empowering your child in this way can help calm their nerves.

 Once your toddler understands that nothing bad is going to happen, you can start getting them excited about the move.
 If possible, take them to your new neighbourhood and show them around.
 Is there a park close by?
 Take them there!
 Start making positive associations with moving to the new area and your toddler will see it as an adventure, not a loss.

-If you have a bedtime routine in place or a napping schedule, try to keep that consistent before, during, and after your move as much as possible.
+If you have a bedtime routine in place or a napping schedule, try to keep that as consistent as possible before, during, and after your move.
 Children fear the unknown, and this move is a big unknown for them.
-Plus, toddlers in particular do not like separation.
 Maintaining their basic day-to-day activities at regular intervals can help calm those fears and anxieties.

 Establish that same routine in your new home as quickly as possible.
 Even though the walls around them have changed your child will feel that their world is still the same.
 This routine will also help your child go to bed on time, and a well-rested toddler is a happier toddler.
 This may mean that you unpack a little slower than you’d like, but the payoff is worth it.